top of page

 Prospective Graduate Students

-Students will join the world-class Ecology graduate program at the Odum School of Ecology (ecology.uga.edu), and may also be eligible for admittance to the NSF-funded Graduate Research Training program in Interdisciplinary Disease Ecology Across Scales (ideas.ecology.uga.edu) or the Integrative Conservation Program (icon.uga.edu) at UGA.
+Students will join the world-class Entomology graduate program in the UGA College of Agricultural and Environmental Sciences (ent.uga.edu), and may also be interested in applying through the Integrated Life Sciences (ILS) program (ils.uga.edu) or the Integrative Conservation Program (icon.uga.edu) at UGA.

 Prospective Postdoctoral Researchers